mauwii/act-docker-images/README.md

   - Advanced:

-    :heavy_check_mark: Allow the default Docker socket to be used (requires password)
+    ✔️ Allow the default Docker socket to be used (requires password)

   - Features in Development:

-    All Beta Features enabled (containerd, wasm, rosetta and builds view)
+    ✔️ All Beta Features enabled (containerd, wasm, rosetta and builds view)

 - `~/.actrc`: